anonym-paper/ARMCMC/README.md

 # ARMCMC
 Adaptive Recursive Markov Chain Monte Carlo

 This project lists all of the deliverables for the ARMCMC paper in NIPS 2021.
-[Applied Reinforcement Learning](https://www.ldv.ei.tum.de/en/lehre/applied-reinforcement-learning/).
+[Thirty-fifth Conference on Neural Information Processing Systems](https://neurips.cc).

 ## Requirements
-* Python 2.7 (Python 3 for [sensor-model fitting](https://github.com/uzairakbar/rl-obstacle-avoidance/blob/master/src/rl_tb_lidar/src/utils/sensormodel/lidar_sensor_model.ipynb) and [auto-encoder training](https://github.com/uzairakbar/rl-obstacle-avoidance/blob/master/src/rl_tb_lidar/src/utils/autoencoders/vae_experiments.ipynb))
-* ROS-Kinetic with turtlebot
-* Catkin
-* PyTroch
+* MATLAB
-* Scipy
+* SIMULINK
-* PyYAML
+* CMEX

 ## Instructions
 1. Move the `rl_tb_lidar` and `stage_ros_u` folders to `catkin_ws/src` directory.